0xc0170/git_cheatsheet/README.md

 To create a patch from the current master, from the SHA up to the top of HEAD, all in one patch.
 If you don't supply --stdout option, will create a patch for each commit
 ```
   git format-patch <sha> --stdout > my.patch
+  # use --relative for relative paths
+  # or -o for output directory
 ```

 To apply patch (no signoff involved), neither commits